-Paul Winfree is the Director of the Thomas A. Roe Institute for Economic Policy Studies at The Heritage Foundation.
+Paul Winfree is the Director of the Thomas A. Roe Institute for Economic Policy Studies as well as the Richard F. Aster Fellow at The Heritage Foundation.

-Winfree has also published on economic mobility in America through work with Pew Charitable Trusts in conjunction with related work by scholars at other Washington-based think tanks.
-Winfree’s research was also been featured in The Wall Street Journal, Investor’s Business Daily, USA Today, The Hill, and the Morning Consult and many other regional publications.
+Winfree has also published on the issue of economic mobility in America through work with Pew Charitable Trusts in conjunction with related work by scholars at other Washington-based think tanks and academia.